Mathew P. Jasinski

 Mathew additionally serves the firm’s appellate group.
 He has worked on numerous appeals before several state and federal appellate courts throughout the country.

 Mathew is the co-author of “On the Causes and Consequences of and Remedies for Interstate Malapportionment of the U.S. House of Representatives” (Jasinski and Ladewig, Perspectives on Politics, Vol. 6, Issue 1, March 2008) and “Hybrid Class Actions: Bridging the Gap Between the Process Due and the Process that Functions” (Jasinski and Narwold), The Brief, Fall 2009.

 Mathew continues to demonstrate civic leadership in the local Hartford community.
-He is a member of the board of directors for the Hartford Symphony Orchestra and has served on the city's Charter Revision Commission and its Young Professionals Task Force, an organization focused on engaging young professionals and positioning them for future business and community leadership.
-In 2009, Mathew was honored with the Hartford Business Journal's "40 Under Forty" award.
-He is a member of the American Association for Justice, American Bar Association, Connecticut Bar Association and the Oliver Ellsworth Inn of Court.
+He is a member of the board of directors for the Hartford Symphony Orchestra and is a commissioner of the Hartford Parking Authority.
+Previously, Mathew served on the city’s Charter Revision Commission and its Young Professionals Task Force, an organization focused on engaging young professionals and positioning them for future business and community leadership.
+He is a member of the American Association for Justice, American Bar Association, Connecticut Bar Association, the Oliver Ellsworth Inn of Court and Phi Beta Kappa.